 The Dickie Fellowship competition is administered by the Graduate School and supports graduate students who were residents of Sauk County at the time of matriculation at UW-Madison and are enrolled in science, math, or engineering graduate programs.
 This fellowship also gives preference to returning adult students.
 This is either a 9-month or 12- month fellowship.
 Students can apply directly for this fellowship by going to Scholarships@UW-Madison.

 The Straka Fellowship competition is administered by the Graduate School and supports dissertators pursuing a course of study in one of the fields of engineering, physical or biological sciences, mathematics or economics (concentrating on the advantages of the free-enterprise profit system).
 Applicants will also need to be able to demonstrate how they qualify as “gifted” and how they are representative of a middle-class, middle-income group.
 This is a 12-month fellowship.
 Students can apply directly for this fellowship by going to Scholarships@UW-Madison.

 The Kemper Knapp Nomination Process 2018-19 (PDF) is administered by the Graduate School and provides one-year fellowships to incoming PhD, DMA-, or MFA-bound underrepresented students, such as students of color and low-income first-generation students, and students in underfunded areas such as the arts and humanities.
 Academic programs may nominate incoming PhD, DMA-, or MFA-bound students who will begin enrollment in a graduate program in Fall 2018.

-The nomination window for academic programs to nominate prospective candidates is: January 31 – February 16, 2018.
-Recipients will be announced in early March.
+The nomination window for academic programs to nominate prospective candidates for the 2019 award will open in January.

 The GEM consortium is a national network of universities and employers committed to achieving greater diversity in the science, technology, engineering, and math (STEM) fields by advancing the careers of talented graduate students from underrepresented groups.
 UW–Madison is part of a cohort of competitive research institutions – including Stanford, MIT, and University of Michigan –…